JvanKatwijk/qt-dab/README.md

   ```

   Note that in order for the libraries to be effective, ensure that

-* (a) the path "/usr/local/lib" is in the load library paths (i.e. it \
-is named in one of the ".conf" files in the "etc/ld.so.conf" directory
+ a) the path `/usr/local/lib` is in the load library paths (i.e. it is named in one of the `.conf` files in the `etc/ld.so.conf` directory

-* (b) a file exists in the "/etc/udev/rules.d" directory describing the device,\
-allowing "ordinary" users to access the device.
+ b) a file exists in the `/etc/udev/rules.d` directory describing the device, allowing "ordinary" users to access the device.

 3. Get a copy of the Qt-DAB sources
   ```